imartayan/CBL/README.md

 ```sh
 cargo +nightly build --release --examples
 ```
+If the build fails, try to install [additional headers](#additional-headers-for-linux).

 By default, the examples are compiled with a fixed `K` equal to 25, you can compile them with a different `K` as follows
 ```sh